CO₂, much more than a greenhouse gas

 Today, we already have a highly meshed network of natural gas pipelines.
 This is evolving into a network that will also transport CO₂ and hydrogen, which is how we will make Belgium an import and transit country in Europe for molecules such as CO2 and hydrogen.
-Our existing terminal in Zeebrugge and future terminals in Ghent and Antwerp will play a key role in achieving this ambition of becoming an import hub for hydrogen and an export point for CO2.
+Our terminals in Zeebrugge, Ghent and Antwerp will play a key role in achieving this ambition of becoming an import hub for hydrogen and an export point for CO2.

 Our CO2 infrastructure projects

 We are working on all kinds of initiatives and collaborations to develop our CO2 infrastructure.
 We are building new pipelines underground (onshore) and under the sea (offshore) and building terminals that temporarily store CO2 and load it onto ships for transport to permanent storage sites.
 We are also investing in projects to enable the reuse of CO2.

 Subsea pipeline for large-scale decarbonisation

 The energy transition, one of the greatest challenges facing humanity, requires united forces.
 We can't do it alone.
 For example, we are working with Norwegian energy company Equinor on a 1,000 km subsea pipeline between Zeebrugge and Norway.
 The CO2 is compressed at our terminal in Zeebrugge.
 We transport captured CO2 via the new pipeline from Belgium and neighbouring countries to Norway, where the CO2 is stored in underground aquifers or empty gas fields beneath the North Sea bed.